bnerickson/civ5_server_docker/README.md

 civ5_docker_server
 ==================

-Scripts and Dockerfiles to install and run a dedicated Civilization 5 server on a headless, GPU-less Linux machine.
+Scripts and Dockerfiles to install and run a dedicated Civilization 5 server on a headless Linux machine.

 ## Major Fork Changes